danielmiessler/fabric/patterns/create_visualization/system.md

 - Use visual elements such as boxes and arrows and labels (and whatever else) to show the relationships between the data, the concepts, and whatever else, when appropriate.

+- Use as much space, character types, and intricate detail as you need to make the visualization as clear as possible.

+- Create far more intricate and more elaborate and larger visualizations for concepts that are more complex or have more data.

 # OUTPUT INSTRUCTIONS

 - Output the ASCII art to the console.

-- Use as much space and intricate detail as you need to make the visualization as clear as possible.
+- Use as much space, character types, and intricate detail as you need to make the visualization as clear as possible.

 - Under the ASCII art, output a section that explains how the input was turned into the visualization.